Under Defeat: Under Defeat HD

 In response to fan requests for a re-release, G.rev announced a high-definition version of Under Defeat for PlayStation 3 and Xbox 360 in October 2011.
 The re-release was titled Under Defeat HD published by Rising Star Games.
 Most of G.rev's recent games were Xbox 360 exclusives, so out of fear of being framed exclusively as Xbox 360 developers in the industry, they decided to create a PlayStation 3 port as well.
 In addition to digital storefronts, G.rev produced physical copies as a show of gratitude to their fans.
 An arcade version was released in 2013 as Under Defeat HD+.

 Building on the original, Under Defeat HD has a new gameplay mode, New Order mode, which stretches the gameplay to fill a 16:9 display and gives the player the ability to shoot at wider ranges.
 G.rev developed this mode in an effort to adapt the game for modern 16:9 displays.
 A new optional dual stick control setup was added as well.
 Under Defeat HD also has improved shadowing and textures.
 Because the textures were originally created in high resolution, the team used those to replace the lossy versions used in the original though some pixel art needed to be tediously enlarged.
 The team also needed to manually reproduce the deferred background polygon rendering, a process handled by PowerVR technology in the original arcade and Dreamcast hardware.
+The New Order mode also features a new soundtrack by SuperSweep composer Yousuke Yasui, who also scored G.rev's Mamorukun Curse!.

+In April 2024, City Connection announced that it will release an updated version of Under Defeat HD for the PlayStation 5, Xbox, Nintendo Switch and PC.
+It features new music composed by original composer Shinji Hosoe, as well as contribution, rank and communications subtitles displays, and other features.
+In Japan, the game was released for the Nintendo Switch, PlayStation 4, PlayStation 5, and Xbox Series X/S on December 5, 2024.
+Clear River Games planned to publish the game in the west and for Windows via Steam on the same date, but later delayed the release until February 6, 2025.